gniziemazity/LEO/README.md

 - Add support for multiple IDEs or settings profiles.
 - Option to customize auto-typing trigger keys.
 - Improve the interface for broader usability.
-- Upgrade to AHK v2.0
+- Upgrade to use AHK v2.0

 ---